 Operating Activities (continued)

-Operating revenues for the fiscal year ended June 30, 2022 of \$2,025 were due to a grant from NYCEDC.
+Operating revenues for the fiscal years ended June 30, 2023 and 2022 of \$2,100 and \$2,025, respectively, were due to a grant from NYCEDC.
 The grant allows NYCLDC to meet its current general and administrative expense obligations.